xie-qianyue/NodeTutorial/README.md

 # NodeTutorial

 simpleExample :
-A simple example of 'Hello World'
+A simple example of 'Hello World'.
-It also includes a example of getting a MD5 value of a request parameter Dependencies : express utility
+It also includes a example of getting a MD5 value of a request parameter.
+Dependencies :
+express;
+utility.

 asyncSpider :
 An example of spider application.
 dependencies:
-superagent : ajax utility
+superagent : ajax utility;
-cheerio : JQuery utility on the server side eventproxy : a utility simplifies event handler process
+cheerio : JQuery utility on the server side;
+eventproxy : a utility simplifies event handler process.